nextapps-de/mikado/bench/README.md

 # Benchmark of Template Rendering

 The most important of all rules: Don't trust any benchmark, they may wrong.
-This is probably (!) the best benchmark comparison of templating rendering performance you will find in the web.
+This is probably (!) the best benchmark comparison of raw templating rendering performance you will find in the web.
 Please read <a href="#details">the sections below</a> which explains why.

 If you see any improvement, weather it is too less important or not, please open an issue (after you have fully read this page).
 I want to make sure to provide a real and fair situation in all cases.